-First, no one likes messing up, but mistakes are inevitable when you teach yoga (or do anything).
-So cut yourself some slack.
-You’re only human.
+First, no one likes messing up, but mistakes are inevitable no matter what you do.
+You’re human and mistakes happen.
 Second, if there’s more than one way to practice yoga, I can promise you, there’s more than one way to teach it too.

 I’ve seen it done with and without: